RoboCupatHomeSim/documents/SoftwareManual/SoftwareManual.md

 # Execute the Software for the Competition

+The execution procedure of the example program is described below.
+For details please refer to the readme and the wiki of each repository.

 ## Handyman

-The procedure for executing the sample program is described below.
-For details please refer to the readme and the wiki of each repository.

 1. Install the ROS package.
 https://github.com/RoboCupatHomeSim/handyman-ros#how-to-install
 1. Build the Unity project.